f10atin9/sc-accessor/README.md

 A complete accessor should have the following fields:

- - spec.storageClassName
+ - `spec.storageClassName`

    The accessor knows the effective sc according to this field.

- - spec.namespaceSelector
+ - `spec.namespaceSelector`

    This field is used to fill in the limit of nameSpace, Including **labelSelector** and **fieldSelector**.

- - spec.namespaceSelector.fieldSelector
+ - `spec.namespaceSelector.fieldSelector`

-    Is an **array of fieldExpressions** .Manage whether nameSpace is available through the label of nameSpace.
+    It is an **array of fieldExpressions** that manages whether nameSpace is available through the label of nameSpace.

- - fieldExpressions
+ - `fieldExpressions`

-   It's an **array of fieldRule** .
+   It is an **array of fieldRule**.
 Every rule in the array needs to be verified.

-   labelRule has the following fields:
+   `labelRule` has the following fields:

        1.field: String.
 Required.
 Currently supports selection through the "Name" and "Phase" fields.
        2.operator: String.
 Required.
 Currently supports selection through the "In" and "NotIn" fields.
        2.values: []String.
 Required.

- - spec.namespaceSelector.labelSelector
+ - `spec.namespaceSelector.labelSelector`

-   It's an **array of matchExpressions** .
-Manage whether nameSpace is available through the label of nameSpace.
+   It is an **array of matchExpressions** that manages whether nameSpace is available through the label of nameSpace.

- - spec.namespaceSelector.labelSelector.matchExpressions
+ - `spec.namespaceSelector.labelSelector.matchExpressions`

-   It's an **array of labelRule** .
+   It is an **array of labelRule**.
 Every rule in the array needs to be verified.

-   labelRule has the following fields:
+   `labelRule` has the following fields:

        1.key: String.
 Required.
 Currently supports selection through the "Name" and "Phase" fields.
        2.operator: String.
 Required.
 Currently supports selection through the "In" and "NotIn" fields.
        2.values: []String.
 Required.

-# Example
+# Examples

-The next few examples of yaml may be helpful for you to design Accessor:
+The following few examples of yaml may be helpful for you to design your own accessor.
 ### Only FieldSelector

-- Only one fieldExpression
+- Only one `fieldExpression`
 ```yaml
 apiVersion: storage.kubesphere.io/v1alpha1
 kind: Accessor